barteqcz/ALBI/README.md

 - Enhanced User Experience: ALBI enhances overall user experience by implementing useful tweaks by default.
 These include visible '*' characters when inputting passwords, a colorfully animated Pacman prompt, nano language detection for improved code editing, and a custom /etc/nsswitch.conf file that automatically detects network printers.

 - Security matters: ALBI is able to fully encrypt your system, using the efficient LUKS encryption method.
+Additionally, firewall is being installed by default to protect your system.

 ### Downloading
 To download the entire repository, including both the source file and documentation, you can reach it using `git` (remember to install it first).